Postgres Installation Guide

 8 GB RAM

 Minimum 500 GB+ Hard Drive - this will depend on the number of projects you have.
-For tailored information, please, contact us at email@example.com.
+For a custom recommendation, please contact us at email@example.com.

 If you already have a Postgres installation, jump directly to step 1.3.